siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 006 Curl Preserves Flow.md

 separate charges, masses, sources, or sinks are inserted into the accounting: there is only energy being transported.
 The divergence must therefore remain identically zero.

+A purely algebraic change, such as rescaling

+$$
+\mathbf{F} \mapsto \lambda \mathbf{F},
+$$

+can strengthen or weaken what is already there, but it does not explain how the flow turns or reorganizes in space.
+It leaves zeros where they are and adds no new spatial structure.

 A gradient-type update does introduce spatial structure: